GSTR 3B is the latest buzz in the field of GST and you may be having some of the following questions in your mind

 3.2 Of the supplied shown in 3.1(a) above, details of Inter-State supplies to unregistered persons, composition dealers and UIN holders

-In this section you are required to provide amount of Inter-State Supplies made to unregistered persons, composition taxable persons and UIN holders like specialised agencies of UNO or Embassy.
+In this section of GSTR 3B return, you are required to provide amount of Inter-State Supplies made to unregistered persons, composition taxable persons and UIN holders like specialised agencies of UNO or Embassy.

-Please note that the amount you will show here is already included in Section 3.1 (a) above.
+Please note that the amount you will show here is already included in Section 3.1 (a) of GSTR 3B.
 This section only requires a separate disclosure of Inter-State supplies which is already included in Outward Taxable Supplies above.

 4. Eligible ITC